rakudo-p5/v5/STATUS-p6m.md

 # expected: '0'<br />
 No such method 'import' for invocant of type 'Str+{P5Bareword}'<br />
   in block  at t/spec/op/sub.v5:26<br />
-  in method reify at src/gen/m-CORE.setting:7880<br />
+  in method reify at src/gen/m-CORE.setting:7891<br />
-  in method reify at src/gen/m-CORE.setting:7716<br />
+  in method reify at src/gen/m-CORE.setting:7727<br />
-  in method gimme at src/gen/m-CORE.setting:8205<br />
+  in method gimme at src/gen/m-CORE.setting:8216<br />
-  in method sink at src/gen/m-CORE.setting:8664<br />
+  in method sink at src/gen/m-CORE.setting:8675<br />
-  in block  at t/spec/op/sub.v5:1<br />
+  in block &lt;unit&gt; at t/spec/op/sub.v5:1<br />
 # Looks like you planned 16 tests, but ran 4<br />
 # Looks like you failed 4 tests of 4<br />
 </td></tr>